 - The convenient (alleged) banishment of Morgan Le Fey (a powerful Ascended Ancient) to the galaxy wherein lived the Ori, conveniently accompanying SG-1 through the Supergate, conveniently being present to heal Teal'c of mortal injury, conveniently giving Daniel Jackson the knowledge and means to sever Adria's power, and conveniently being on-hand to destroy her once her power had been severed, all while sticking exactly to the letter of their rules, should not be ignored.

-- To be fair, the Ancients DID help out their descendants in the past, giving one group of them a weapon capable of easily defeating the Goa'uld. (the Velonans) who then turned around and became as bad as the Goa'uld, using the weapon the Ancients had provided to subjugate other worlds.
+- To be fair, the Ancients DID help out their descendants in the past, giving one group a weapon capable of easily defeating the Goa'uld. (the Velonans) who then turned around and became as bad as the Goa'uld, using the weapon the Ancients had provided to subjugate other worlds.
 Said group were similar to the Tau'ri, to the point of having a similar tech level.
-The Ancients might simply be scared of a repeat, and probably for good reason. (it would take the NID how long exactly to steal any superweapon provided to the Tau'ri?) - the Ancients aren't neglectful, they made a judgement that providing help to the Tau'ri was too dangerous. (look at what has happened with other races- the Abydosians were ascended ( and I doubt that was natural)) As for the Ori, it should be noted that the it was the Tau'ri who (accidentally) gave the Ori knowledge of the Milky Way- the Ancients had been hding the Milky Way from the Ori.
+The Ancients might simply be scared of a repeat, and probably for good reason. (it would take the NID how long exactly to steal any superweapon provided to the Tau'ri?) - the Ancients aren't neglectful (more accurate to say they weren't neglectful in that instance), they made a judgement that providing help to the Tau'ri was too dangerous. (look at what has happened with other races- the Abydosians were ascended (and I doubt that was natural)) As for the Ori, it should be noted that the it was the Tau'ri who (accidentally) gave the Ori knowledge of the Milky Way- the Ancients had been hding the Milky Way from the Ori.
 The Ancients may well have thought the Tau'ri needed to learn a lesson.
 Note that Morgan Le Fey seemed to have a LOT more latitude than Oma Desala did- the Others didn't stop Morgan until she was about to basically tell the Tau'ri where the Sangraal was.
 And don't tell me the Ancients didn't know she was sending the dreams of the Ark Of Truth to Daniel, or that Morgan was heading for the Ori galaxy.
 At the very least, the ancients were deliberately ignorant of what she was doing.

 Live Action TV